-- High Rollers Banff – Bowling, beers and pizza, what more could you ask for!?
+- High Rollers Banff – High Rollers is a bowling alley/ bar that’s a really fun place to take the family.
+Bowling, beers, and pizza – what more could you ask for!?

 - The Grizzly House – This restaurant has been around Banff for practically ever.
 It specializes in Fondu and has a cute and quirky setting.

-*If you really want to get to know Banff town then going on a private walking tour once you arrive is the best!
-This way, a local will show you around and point out all of the best things to do and see as well as where to eat!
-Book your Banff Walking tour well in advance online as they are often booked full!
+Hot tip: If you really want to get to know Banff town then going on a private walking tour once you arrive is the best way!
+A local will show you around and point out all of the best things to do and see as well as where to eat!
+You can book your Banff Walking tour well in advance online as they are often booked full!

-8. Spend a night at the Fairmont Banff Springs hotel
+13. Spend a night at the Fairmont Banff Springs Hotel

 Looking for some luxury?
 Then you simply must stay at the Fairmont Banff Springs Hotel.
 It is arguably one of the most beautiful hotels in the world with incredible views!

 A hotel like the Fairmont doesn’t come cheap though and you can expect to pay upwards of $450 CAD a night!
 But to me, it is so much more than just a hotel and an actual overall experience.
 Even if you can only afford to stay one night, it is worth it!

 If you aren’t able to spend the night all hope isn’t lost.
 You can actually go on a guided tour of the hotel and eat some of their finest food on this food experience tour within the hotel!
 It is a great way to indulge in amazing food and drink pairings and eat literally like a king or queen!